 We work with you to understand your objectives and constraints, then perform targeted data analysis for your site(s) to produce a bespoke proposal.
-This is then refined based on customer feedback.
+This is then refined based on your feedback.

 Should you decide to proceed, a contractual agreement will be signed and a more detailed project plan developed, including timescales for delivery.
 If you are not ready to commit to a full partnership at this stage, we can work on a consultancy basis to deliver DSR feasibility studies for your site portfolio.

-Once a contract has been agreed, Energy HQ will finalise all desktop analysis, value forecasts and timelines before project managing the installation of any assets (if necessary).
+Once a contract has been agreed, our Energy HQ team will finalise all desktop analysis, value forecasts and timelines before project managing the installation of any assets (if necessary).

-Energy HQ will remotely optimise your flexibility, accounting for emerging market developments and our market-leading industry forecasts.
-Our DSR team will create a strategy to maximise value from flexibility/specific assets.
+Our team will remotely optimise your flexibility, accounting for emerging market developments and our market-leading industry forecasts.
+We will also create a strategy to maximise value from flexibility/specific assets.

 We will monitor and measure the ongoing benefit generated by your flexibility and adjust your strategy in-line with market developments.